 If a participant is discourteous to other participants, it is the responsibility of the facilitator to request (preferably in private) an appropriate change in behavior.
 If the participant insists on being rude and insulting, the facilitator should politely, and in private, withdraw permission to attend the meetings.
 Note, however, that this applies only to people who are obnoxious, and not to those who merely hold unpopular opinions.
-Indeed, a participant who advocated statism could be very helpful to a discussion group.
+Indeed, a participant who advocated statism could be very helpful to a discussion group really only a failure to communicate, usually because of differences in definitions of words.
+Trying to resolve differences can bring this out and improve understanding and communication.
+When there is disagreement, define terms!

-As far as possible, everyone's questions, criticisms, and objections should be resolved by discussion, aided by the facilitator's questions.
-The purpose of trying to resolve differences of opinion is not to achieve unanimous group-think, but rather to encourage everyone to think and argue logically, and to understand the arguments against their position.
+As far as possible, everyone's questions, criticisms and objections should be resolved by discussion, aided by the facilitator's questions.
+The purpose of trying to resolve differences of opinion is not to achieve unanimous groupthink, but rather to encourage everyone to think and argue logically, and to understand the arguments against their position.